Frequently Asked Questions

 I’m interested in having a stall at the festival

 There will be a Maker Marketplace at the festival where guests can buy beautiful handmade products and craft items.
-If you are a maker or supplier of products that you feel would complement our festival, then please get in touch and we will pass your details on to the lovely Crafthood who are coordinating the Marketplace.
+If you are a maker or supplier of products that you feel would complement our festival, then please get in touch by e-mail and let us know who you are and what you would plan to sell.

 Do you take credit and debit cards